Titan-Lyra/thebookkeeper/strixhaven/The Beginning/_posts/2025-07-12-the-shady-spider-tavern.md

 ## Visited by Augusta, the Dean of Order
 If my memory serves me well, it was on a sunny mid-morning early in the semester when I was visited by one of my dear deans, [Augusta].
 Her visit wasn’t quite a surprise, since every final-year student at Strixhaven receives a visit from one of their deans.
 In my case, it was the Dean of Order.
 She came into my dorm and informed me of my journey.
 To this day, I still deny the allegations that I successfully pickpocketed the dean to get my student card a tad bit earlier.
 Also note that yes, I would have been quite capable of doing so.

 She explained that I was to work together with a group formed from students of the other colleges.
 I was pleased to hear that [Chronos] from Quandrix would be in my team.
 Somehow, that Harengon managed to enroll at Strixhaven directly in his final year.
-This was even approved by [Theoric Taiva]!
+This was even approved by [Tedric Taiva]!
 That was quite a surprise when I discovered it.
 Thankfully, my unofficial request had been accepted.

 [RyzeFoYu] was visited by both deans of Prismari—[Uvilda], Dean of Perfection, and [Nassari], Dean of Expression.
 [Ambrose], Dean of Shadow, visited [Malrix].
 [Lisette], Dean of Root, visited [Devon].
 And [Chronos] received a visit from [Kianne], Dean of Substance.